EENCloud/EEN-CLI-Public/README.md

 #### Options:

 - `-b, --bridge`
-  List the bridge ESNs associated with the switches
+  List the bridge ESNs associated with the switches.
 - `--call-time`
   Get api response time.
+- `--csv`
+  List details in csv format.
 - `-d, --debug`
-  Enable detailed debug output for troubleshooting
+  Enable detailed debug output for troubleshooting.
+- `-f, --file-name`
+  Specify the name of the file where the output will be saved.
+- `-g, --google-sheet`
+  List details in csv format in google sheet.
 - `--header`
   Display column headers in the result.
 - `--id`
-  List the IDs of the switches
+  List the IDs of the switches.
 - `-l, --long`
-  List switch details, including switch ID, bridge ESN, and status
+  List switch details, including switch ID, bridge ESN, and status.
+- `--prompt`
+  Show user confirmation prompts (default: false).
 - `-s, --status`
-  List the status of the switches
+  List the status of the switches.
 - `--time`
   Display the execution time of the command.

 ## EXAMPLES